JuliaLang/www.julialang.org/blog/2018/08/adding-newer-features-and-speeding-up-convolutions-in-flux.md

 ### FastStyleTransfer.jl

 This is the implementation of the paper __[Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/pdf/1603.08155)__.
 There are some obvious deviations from the paper.
 We used the best layer implementations that were currently available in Flux.
-As for the exact architecture it is still in developement.
+As for the exact architecture it is still in development.
 We provide three pre-trained models with this package.
 The API has been kept as simple as possible.

 Below is a small example of style transfer on MonaLisa